ma7moudShaaban/Penetration-Testing/Network/In-Depth Scanning/README.md

     Nmap uses the –Pn/-sn flag for host scan and broadcast ARP request packet to identify IP allocated to particular host machine.
     It will broadcast ARP request for a particular IP [suppose 192.168.1.100] in that network which can be the part of IP range [192.168.1.1-225] or CIDR [192.168.1.1/24 for class C] is used to indicate that we want to scan all the 256 IPs in our network.
 After then active host will unicast ARP packet by sending its MAC address as reply which gives a message Host is up.

-2. # Port Scan
+### Port Scan
- If penetration testers want to identify open or close state of a particular port on target machine then they should go with nmap port scan.
+If penetration testers want to identify the open or closed state of a particular port on a target machine, they should go with an nmap port scan.

+#### Port Status:
-Port Status: After scanning, you may see some results with a port status like filtered, open, closed, etc. Let me explain this.
+After scanning, you may see some results with port status like filtered, open, closed, etc. Let me explain this:

-• Open: This indicates that an application is listening for connections on this port.
+- Open: This indicates that an application is listening for connections on this port.
-• Closed: This indicates that the probes were received but there is no application listening on this port.
+- Closed: This indicates that the probes were received but there is no application listening on this port.
-• Filtered: This indicates that the probes were not received and the state could not be established.
+- Filtered: This indicates that the probes were not received and the state could not be established.
 It also indicates that the probes are being dropped by some kind of filtering.
-• Unfiltered: During ACK Scan in order to detect firewall and means that the port is accessible, but it cannot be determined whether it is open or closed.
+- Unfiltered: During an ACK Scan in order to detect a firewall and means that the port is accessible, but it cannot be determined whether it is open or closed.
-• Open/Filtered: This indicates that the port was filtered or open but Nmap couldn’t establish the state.
+- Open/Filtered: This indicates that the port was filtered or open but Nmap couldn’t establish the state.
-• Closed/Filtered: During Idle scan and indicates that it was impossible to determine if the scanned port is closed or filtered by a firewall.
+- Closed/Filtered: During an Idle scan and indicates that it was impossible to determine if the scanned port is closed or filtered by a firewall.

 ## Types of port scan
 It is important to note that Metasploit scanning modules may offer more accurate results when performing scans.
 Below are the different types of port scans and their corresponding Nmap commands:

 - TCP Full Scan (Noisy):
             `-sT`
 - Stealth Scan (Attempts to Bypass IPS or IDS):